Koji Workflow¶

 [you@host]$ osg-promote -r <OSGVER>-testing <BUILD NAME>

-See OSG Building Tools for full details on osg-promote
+See OSG Build Tools for full details on osg-promote.

 Further reading¶